The global trade in legal cannabis is booming.

 5. Accelerating Innovation

 Pro tip: If you’re going to add cannabis stocks to your portfolio, make sure you choose the best possible companies.
-Stock screeners can help you narrow down the choices to companies that meet your requirements.
+Stock screeners from a company like Trade Ideas can help you narrow down the choices to companies that meet your requirements.
 Learn more about our favorite stock screeners.

 The Bear Case for Cannabis

 Not everyone is enthusiastic about the cannabis industry’s near-term potential.
 Most concerns stem from the reality that marijuana remains illegal under U.S. federal law and that widespread international legalization continues to be a distant prospect.

 Bears commonly cite these arguments to explain why they’re not yet ready to invest in cannabis – or actively bet against the industry’s fortunes by shorting cannabis stocks.

 1. Uncertainty Around U.S. Operators’ Access to Capital